s0merset7/SomersetsBlog/content/posts/semgrep_intro/semgrepNotes.md

 - Match JSON
 - "Generic" mode to analyse code in languages not directly supported or any text
 - Autofix/suggest option to correct common mistakes
-- Software as a Service (SaaS) features when used on large scale (not open source)
+- Software as a Service (SaaS) option when used on large scale (not open source)
+    - Can interact with GitHub, Jira, Slack, and more

 ### The Basics
 There are two operators that add functionality to Semgrep on top of whatever programming language you choose to use: